yongsongH/Infrared_Image_SR_PSRGAN/README.md

 If you meet any problems, please describe them and [contact](https://hyongsong.work/) me.

 **Impolite or anonymous emails are not welcome.
+There may be some difficulties for me to respond to the email without self-introduce.
 Thank you for understanding.**

 ## Acknowledgement
 Thanks to [Kai Zhang](https://scholar.google.com.hk/citations?user=0RycFIIAAAAJ&hl) for his work.